cristicbz/rust-doom/README.md

 Rust Doom
 =========

 A little Doom 1 & 2 Renderer written in [Rust](https://github.com/rust-lang/rust).
-I wanted to learn the language and was inspired by Notch's [Dart Doom renderer](https://github.com/xNotch/Dark), who is using his project to learn Dart better.
-That said, pull requests are most welcome!
+Mostly written while I was learning the language about 2 years ago, so it might not the best example of Rust code!
+PR-s are welcome.

 The code is mostly based on the endlessly useful [Doom Wiki](http://doomwiki.org) and the [Unofficial Doom Specs](http://aiforge.net/test/wadview/dmspec16.txt).
-It is **not** a port of the original Doom C source code into Rust; I'm doing my best to make the code as idiomatic as possible and have not looked at the original in a long time.
+It is **not** a port of the original Doom C source code into Rust; I've been doing my best to make the code as idiomatic as possible and have not looked at the original in a long time.

 *Note: You need a WAD file to try this.
-Get a [shareware one](http://distro.ibiblio.org/pub/linux/distributions/slitaz/sources/packages/d/doom1.wad) if you don't own the game.*
+Get a [shareware one](http://www.pc-freak.net/files/doom-wad-files/Doom1.WAD) if you don't own the game.*

 ## Screenshots
 ![Zig-zag Screenshot](screenshots/readme2.png)